Bulliby/shell.py/README.md

 I handle **Pipe**, **Redirection** and **Command**.
 It's schedule to make grow the grammar handled.

-> I realised this project will reading  https://ruslanspivak.com/archives.html
+> I realised this project will reading  [Let's build a simple interpreter](https://ruslanspivak.com/archives.html)